Airbus Defence and Space: Unmanned aerial vehicles

 Euro Hawk was based on the Northrop Grumman RQ-4B Global Hawk and was to be equipped with an Airbus Defence and Space-built signal intelligence package; it was intended to fulfil Germany's requirement to replace their aging Dassault-Breguet Atlantique electronic surveillance aircraft of the Marineflieger (the German naval air arm).
 The Airbus sensor package is composed of six wing-mounted pods; reportedly these sensor pods could potentially be used on other platforms, including manned aircraft.

 DVF 2000 VT is a short-range mini UAV with a low noise electric motor.
 It is an unmanned aircraft for maritime and land surveillance.

 KZO is a tactical UAV with a two-stroke gasoline engine.
 It is an unmanned aircraft for high-speed reconnaissance missions.
 The gathered information is immediately available and can quickly be distributed in the command structure.

 Harfang is a medium-altitude long-endurance UAV for joint armed forces.
 It can fulfil a wide range of missions, from surveillance to sensitive peacekeeping.
 Harfang provides real-time information and can be controlled either manually from the ground control station or autonomously.

 ATLANTE is a tactical UAV for intelligence, surveillance, and reconnaissance missions by day and night for ground forces.

 In March 2023, Airbus announced the company have achieved in-flight autonomous guidance and control of a drone using an A310 MRTT.
 The company stated the aim of the technology is to achieve Autonomous Air-to-Air refueling (A4R) and Autonomous Formation Flight for the development of future aerial operations for both manned and unmanned assets.

 In June 2024, Airbus unveiled a mock for the Airbus Wingman, an unmanned loyal wingman fighter aircraft designed to accompany the Eurofighter Typhoon, at the 2024 ILA Berlin Air Show.

 Experimental aircraft

-Airbus Defence and Space has a series of experimental aircraft called Zephyr, to which they are specifically a series of lightweight solar-powered UAV originally designed and built in 2003 by the British company QinetiQ.
+Airbus Defence and Space has a series of experimental aircraft called Zephyr, lightweight solar-powered UAV originally designed and built in 2003 by the British company QinetiQ.
 The development of the aircraft is ongoing and currently part of the Airbus High Altitude Pseudo-Satellite (HAPS) programme.
 It is intended to provide both surveillance and connectivity solutions for months at a time.